Data-driven assessment of arch vortices in simplified urban flows: Methodology for modal decomposition

 where $J$ represents the number of points in $x$, $y$ and $z$.
 The objective of the POD analysis is to find the optimal basis to represent the given set of data $\bm x(t)$.
 This can be solved finding the eigenvectors $\bm{\Phi}_j$ and the eigenvalues $\lambda_j$ from:

 where $\bm C$ states for the covariance matrix of the input data, defined as

 The size of this matrix depends on the spatial degrees of freedom of the problem.
 In the case of fluid flows, this value is usually large since it equals the number of grid points times the variables to be considered.
-The POD modes are derived from the eigenvectors of Eq.~(\ref{eq: POD basic eq}, with the eigenvalues reflecting how well each eigenvector $\bm{\Phi}_j$ represents the original data in the $\ell_2$-sense.
+The POD modes are derived from the eigenvectors of Eq.~(\ref{eq: POD basic eq}), with the eigenvalues reflecting how well each eigenvector $\bm{\Phi}_j$ represents the original data in a least-squares optimal sense, i.e. it offers a way to find lower-dimensional linear approximations of a given data set~\cite{Lumley1967}.
 This enables a hierarchy of modes in terms of captured energy, which improves understanding of the most prominent patterns, e.g. in a specific flow field.

 Another method for computing the POD algorithm is based on the singular-value decomposition (SVD)~\cite{Sirovich1987}, which can be applied directly on the snapshot matrix $\bm X$ to obtain the left $\bm{\Phi}$ and right $\bm \Psi$ singular vectors as